IceCodeNew/Guides/Run endlessh in docker container.md

 // As for Tencent CVM users, there are 2 DNS servers can use,
 // One is 183.60.83.19, another one is 183.60.82.98.
 `docker build -t i_endlessh --add-host=mirrors.tencentyun.com:$(dig @183.60.83.19 mirrors.tencentyun.com +short) .`

+// Or if you are one of the Aliyun users (VM must be located in Beijing), there are also 2 DNS servers can use,
+// One is 100.100.2.138, another one is 100.100.2.136.
+`docker build -t i_endlessh --add-host=mirrors.cloud.aliyuncs.com:$(dig @100.100.2.138 mirrors.cloud.aliyuncs.com +short) .`

 ~~// Somehow the above command doesn't work properly, quite perplexing.
 // In this guide, we solved the problem by specifying the DNS server used for docker containers in Step 2.
 (Or you can also type command `dockerd --dns 183.60.83.19` if you are not about to edit the daemon configuration file)